 Though I changed my major, I kept my love of news, writing, and communicating, so I joined The GW Hatchet (D.C.’s second oldest newspaper) as a news reporter for several years.
 After considering an international affairs major at GW’s Elliott School, and taking several classes in international politics, I decided to study English and minor in Spanish language.
 By this time I had taken courses in media and communications, language, and international affairs.
-I knew GW’s reputation in both IA and the media school, and I was very reluctant to “settle on” studying english.
+I knew GW’s reputation in both IA and the media school, and I was reluctant to “settle on” studying English.

-Drab…boring…(un)refreshing?”
+English.
+Boring…(un)refreshing?
 I think not.

-While liberal arts is a broad field that may require a bit more strategy to develop a career, students can truly gain everything when they choose a field that they are passionate about and where they excel.
+While liberal arts is a broad field that may require more strategy to develop a career, students can truly gain everything when they choose a field that they are passionate about and where they excel.
 I did not focus on science at GW, but my writing and analytical skills allowed me to step into my first post-college role as a Science Communications lead, helping to translate and make sense of complex scientific material while working with field subject matter experts at EPA.